 Salespeople should embrace and empathize with the customer experience, leading to more successful relationships.

-So, yes, being in favor of “The customer is always right” will support this mission.
+So, yes, favoring “The customer is always right” will support this mission.

 How Do We Deal With An Angry Customer?

-As we’ve established how we should treat the customer as “always right”, it can be challenging to deal with an angry customer.
-Here are a few high-level simple steps:
+As we’ve established how to treat the customer as “always right,” dealing with an angry customer can be challenging.
+Here are a few high-level, simple steps:

-5. Find a Solution: Give an estimated turnaround time until you get back to them with a resolution.
-Work collaboratively with other stakeholders to find a solution to their problem.
+- Find a Solution: Give an estimated turnaround time until you get back to them with a resolution.
+Work collaboratively with other stakeholders to find a solution to their problems.
 Finding a solution is a team effort.

 How Does “The Customer is Always Right” Work in a Digital-First World?